canonical/cloud-init/doc/rtd/topics/datasources.rst

     # because cloud-config content would be handled elsewhere
     def get_config_obj(self)

-    #returns a list of public ssh keys
+    # returns a list of public SSH keys
     def get_public_ssh_keys(self)

     # translates a device 'short' name into the actual physical device